Relevant Case: Andy’s Earth Works v Verey NSWCA 32

 This is important because a claimant will often receive greater compensation if he succeeds with a motor vehicle compensation claim, compared to a workers compensation claim.

-If you have suffered an injury at work, in a motor vehicle accident, or perhaps a combination of both – please contact Attwood Marshall immediately on 1800 621 071 for free, no obligation advice from our personal injury specialists.
+If you have suffered an injury at work, in a motor vehicle accident, or perhaps a combination of both – please contact Attwood Marshall Lawyers immediately on 1800 621 071 for a free, no obligation consultation with our personal injury lawyers on the Gold Coast.